makersacademy/bowling-challenge/README.md

 As a bowler
 So that the game can be accurately soothing
-I want each frame to contain two roles
+I want each frame to contain two rolls

+As a bowler
+So the game isn't completely pointless
+I would like it to record my score

 As a bowler
 So I can feel appropriately glorious